ArturT/Railstom/README.md

     $ foreman start

-Foreman will start rails server, mailcatcher, sidekiq, guard and zeus.
+Foreman will start mailcatcher, sidekiq, guard and zeus.

 **Tip:** If you already running mailcatcher please kill it before you start foreman.

+**Tip:** Use `zeus server` in order to run rails server faster.

 ### Sidekiq